skerrysky/reach_healthy_diet_app/README.md

 ## Links to Codes and Demos

 1. I used Android Studio to create this app.
-The full project’s link can be found in my GitHub: https://github.com/skerrysky/reach_healthy_diet_app
-Specifically, my backend .java files can be found here: https://github.com/skerrysky/reach_healthy_diet_app/tree/master/app/src/main/java/healthy/diet
+The full project’s link can be found in my GitHub: https://github.com/skerrysky/reach_healthy_diet_app My backend .java files can be found here: https://github.com/skerrysky/reach_healthy_diet_app/tree/master/app/src/main/java/healthy/diet
-And my frontend .xml files can be found here: https://github.com/skerrysky/reach_healthy_diet_app/tree/master/app/src/main/res/layout
+My frontend .xml files can be found here: https://github.com/skerrysky/reach_healthy_diet_app/tree/master/app/src/main/res/layout

 2. I also recorded two demos to show the app’s functionalities.
 They can be found in my YouTube account.
-The short one quickly demonstrates its core features (https://youtu.be/bak720yxyrY).
-The long one is a full walkthrough of all of the app’s functionalities starting from preferred calories and food information entry (https://youtu.be/bPtMFBgaPUo).
+The short one quickly demonstrates its core features: https://youtu.be/bak720yxyrY The long one is a full walkthrough of all of the app’s functionalities starting from preferred calories and food information entry: https://youtu.be/bPtMFBgaPUo

 ## Overview